liamwalsh1980/Milestone-Project-1/README.md

 ![template](assets/images/imagetemplate.png)

+This milestone project is the first of four that is to contribute towards my Full Stack Web Developer Diploma with Code Institute.
+The main requirements in this project is to design a responsive website using HTML5 and CSS3 with the option of using CSS libraries/frameworks like Bootstrap.
+There is a miniumum requirement of three web pages or three separate sections on one page.
+I chose to go with four webpages as I wanted to keep the homepage content minimum, the about and ideas pages relevant with the right level of content and a fourth page offering users the option to subscribe.
+All this i feel would work well when using the menu bar to navigate around the site.

 Embrace Autism is a fictional information website that is mainly aimed at parents of those who have a child with a diagnosis of Autism (ASD – Autistic Spectrum Disorder).
 The website provides advice and ideas on how to occupy and keep Autistic children happy, engaged and active.
 As a father of an Autistic child, I know how difficult it can be to entertain and keep your child happy and fulfilled.
 Therefore, I had the idea to design a website that can offer help and advice drawn upon my own experiences.
 Embrace Autism is a website that you can access time and time again to get new ideas, parent to parent advice and useful links to external websites relevant to ASD.
 There is the option to subscribe to Embrace Autism mailing list by providing your name and email address to get regular new ideas, free of charge.

-This milestone project is the first of four that is to contribute towards my Full Stack Web Developer Diploma with Code Institute.
-The main requirements in this project is to design a responsive website using HTML5 and CSS3 with the option of using CSS libraries/frameworks like Bootstrap.
-There is a miniumum requirement of three web pages or three separate sections on one page.
-I chose to go with four webpages as I wanted to keep the homepage content minimum, the about and ideas pages relevant with the right level of content and a fourth page offering users the option to subscribe.
-All this i feel would work well when using the menu bar to navigate around the site.
+Every Friday morning my wife and I attend an Autism intervention workshop online with other parents and NHS professionals to discuss the best ways to help when raising a child with Autism.
+The knowledge gained is often information i like to share with other parents and therefore the Embrace Autism website idea i believe is the perfect platform to offer the information gained from these workshops.

 Date this project started: 9th March 2021

-Essentially, this part is your sales pitch. [delete when ready]

 [Click here to view the Embrace Autism project website live](https://embraceautism2.godaddysites.com/)